Jarnail Singh Bhindranwale: Hitlist claims

 The government itself, in order to justify starting Operation Blue Star on such a high-capacity religious day, would make such claims of intercepting communications that Bhindranwale and Shabeg Singh had instructed their followers to start killing Hindus in villages, all Punjabi MPs and members of the State Assembly "en masse" on 5 June 1984, allegations that the government would never give any hard evidence for.

 On 14 April 1984 Surinder Singh Sodhi was killed while drinking tea in a shop in Amritsar by Surinder Singh Shinda and Baljit Kaur.
 Baljit Kaur had attempted to assassinate Jarnail Singh Bhindranwale on April 13, but backed out.
 Baljit Kaur, would go to the Golden Temple after the killing and confessed to the murder.
 Baljit Kaur would be interrogated by Bhidnranwale.
-She would admit to the other killer being her boyfriend Surinder Singh Shinda and to being paid 200,000 rupees (3.1 million rupees in 2023.
-37,500 USD in 2023.) by Gurcharan Singh, the general secretary of Akali Dal led by Harchand Singh Longowal, to do the killing.
+She would allegedly admit to the other killer being her boyfriend Surinder Singh Shinda and to being paid 200,000 rupees by Gurcharan Singh, the general secretary of Akali Dal led by Harchand Singh Longowal, to do the killing.
 She also implicated others.
 Bhindranwale in a speech would say, "They (Akali Dal) killed our young men.
 They severed my right arm...
 I know what role that... played in seeking vergency for the martyrs".
-Bhindranwale and his men killed multiple responsible.
+Bhindranwale and his men killed multiple individuals they held responsible.
+Baljit Kaur would be tortured and her breasts were cut off.
+Her limbs would be cut into pieces and the sack was abandoned near road by the Golden Temple.
+Bhatia, another accused by Bhindranwale, would initially be forgiven by Bhidnranwale, but would be later shot dead outside of Longowal's office.
 He put a signboard up in view of Longowal's office saying, "Sodhi's murder avenged within 48 hours.
 The other conspirators should look after themselves now."
 Longowal feared that he would be killed and managed to have Babbar Khalsa side with him.
 130 Akali leaders and 40 SGPC members revolted against Longowal and sided with Bhindranwale.
 With this Akali Dal under Longowal and Indira Gandhi agreed they had to 'neutralize' Bhindranwale.